← Field Manuals

 Doxxing — from "dropping dox," documents — is the act of researching and publicly publishing private information about a person.
 It can start with nothing but a username and end with your home address, employer, family members' names, and photos of your house, all posted publicly, all used to coordinate harassment.

 A person was doxxed after a Twitter argument.
 Within 48 hours, strangers were calling her workplace.
-She hadn't done anything extraordinary — she'd argued with the wrong person in the wrong corner of the internet.
+She hadn't done anything extraordinary.
+She'd argued with the wrong person in the wrong corner of the internet.

 You need to understand how the attack works before you can shrink your surface area against it.
 5 chapters.
 Direct.
 No jargon.